 Is the new incentive funding in addition to the payments already available to employers who take on an apprentice?

-The new incentive funding is in addition to the funding currently available to employers who employ an apprentice aged 16-18*
+The increased incentive funding is in addition to the funding currently available to employers who employ an apprentice aged 16-18*

 When are the payments made?

-Incentive payments can be claimed from September 1, 2020 through the employer’s apprenticeship service account.
+Incentive payments can be claimed through the employer’s apprenticeship service account – register for the service here.

 Payment will be made in two equal instalments, where the apprentice is still in learning at day 90 and day 365.